London Gatwick Route 4 Airspace Change Consultation (ACP-2018-86)

 Since then, London Gatwick has undertaken extensive work to progress an ACP to reintroduce the new navigational procedures on Route 4 and overcome issues identified in the legal challenge.

-The aim of the ACP that we are consulting on is to reintroduce satellite-based navigation on Route 4.
+The aim of the ACP that we have consulted on is to reintroduce satellite-based navigation on Route 4.
 This is essential because ground-based navigation technology is being withdrawn.
-We are consulting and seeking feedback on four options for the future operation of Route 4 developed with input from community representatives and industry stakeholders.
+We have consulted and sought feedback on four options for the future operation of Route 4 developed with input from community representatives and industry stakeholders.

 You can learn more about the history of Route 4 in Section 1 of the Consultation Document.